msSarriman/CrackingTheCodingInterviewSolutions/chapter/_4four/README.md

      this question, a balanced tree is defined to be a tree such that the heights of the two subtrees of any node never differ by more than one.
 * 5: Validate BST: Implement a function to check if a binary tree is a binary search tree.
+* 6: Successor: Write an algorithm to find the "next" node (i.e., in-order successor) of a given node in a binary search tree.
+You may assume that each node has a link to its parent.
+* 7: coming next...

 # License